slynnf/lc-sql/_episodes/02-basic-queries.md

 > In SQLite, if you divide an integer by an integer, you get an integer, removing everything behind
 > the decimal, making 9/10 = 0 instead of 0.9.

+The ROUND function returns a result with a number decimal places indicated in the argument that follows the number to round.
+Specifying the number of decimal places is required by the ROUND function.

 ~~~
 SELECT first_author, title, ROUND(author_count/16.0, 2)
 FROM articles;
 ~~~

 {: .sql}

 > ## Challenge